shallowObjectEqualityCheck

 This check does not compare nested objects or arrays:

-import {shallowObjectEqualityCheck } from '@react-facet/core'// ❌ Won't work as expected for nested structuresconstcheck =shallowObjectEqualityCheck ()constnested1 = {user : {name : 'Steve' } }constnested2 = {user : {name : 'Steve' } } // Different object reference// @ts-expect-error - Type error: user property is an object, not a primitivecheck (nested1 )// @ts-expect-error - Type error: user property is an object, not a primitiveconsole .log (check (nested2 )) // false - user objects have different references
+tsximport {shallowObjectEqualityCheck } from '@react-facet/core'// ❌ Won't work as expected for nested structuresconstcheck =shallowObjectEqualityCheck ()constnested1 = {user : {name : 'Steve' } }constnested2 = {user : {name : 'Steve' } } // Different object reference// @ts-expect-error - Type error: user property is an object, not a primitivecheck (nested1 )// @ts-expect-error - Type error: user property is an object, not a primitiveconsole .log (check (nested2 )) // false - user objects have different references

-Note: TypeScript will catch this mistake - the equality check expects objects with only primitive values (string | number | boolean
+Note: TypeScript will catch this mistake - the equality check expects objects with only primitive values (string | number | boolean).

 For nested structures, use:

-for mixed nested values
+createUniformObjectEqualityCheckfor uniform nested valuescreateObjectWithKeySpecificEqualityCheckfor mixed nested values

 Property Order Doesn't Matter

-import {shallowObjectEqualityCheck } from '@react-facet/core'constcheck =shallowObjectEqualityCheck ()check ({name : 'Alex',age : 25 })// Same values, different order - still equalconsole .log (check ({age : 25,name : 'Alex' })) // true ✅
+tsximport {shallowObjectEqualityCheck } from '@react-facet/core'constcheck =shallowObjectEqualityCheck ()check ({name : 'Alex',age : 25 })// Same values, different order - still equalconsole .log (check ({age : 25,name : 'Alex' })) // true ✅

 Common Patterns